Police: Minnesota officer meant to draw Taser, not handgun - WTMJ

 The trial of Derek Chauvin, the former Minneapolis officer charged in Floyd’s death, continued Monday.
 Floyd, a Black man, died May 25 after Chauvin, who is white, pressed his knee against Floyd’s neck.
 Prosecutors say Floyd was pinned for 9 minutes, 29 seconds.
 The judge in that case refused Monday to sequester the jury after a defense attorney argued that the panel could be influenced by the prospect of what might happen as a result of their verdict.

-Associated Press writers Scott Bauer in Madison, Wisconsin, Tim Sullivan in Minneapolis and Jonathan Lemire in Washington contributed to this report.
+Associated Press writers Scott Bauer in Madison, Wisconsin, Tim Sullivan in Minneapolis, Aaron Morrison in Tulsa, Oklahoma, and Jonathan Lemire in Washington contributed to this report.

 Mohamed Ibrahim is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.